University of Oregon

 By combining career and academic advising, the Tykeson Hall College and Careers Building offers an innovative way for students to navigate their future.
 Through the help of mentors and advisors, through exposure to the resources available to them, students gain the confidence and knowledge to pursue their passions and, ultimately, find meaningful work.
 Tykeson Hall will also provide a much-needed home for the College of Arts and Sciences (CAS), which currently has 42 departments scattered across the UO Campus.
 Students who feel drawn to the humanities, social sciences, and natural sciences will have direct access to alumni, advisors, and each other.

-Rowell Brokaw is excited to be a part of this pioneering project that helps students build the skills they need to adapt to an ever-accelerated, changing world and succeed.
+Rowell Brokaw is excited to lead this pioneering project that helps students build the skills they need to adapt to an ever-accelerated, changing world and succeed.